renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ```

 Secret names must start with an upper or lower case character and can have only characters, digits, or underscores.

+## skipConfigValidation

+Set to `true` to skip the config validation completely.
+`yarn start --skip-config-validation`.

 ## skipInstalls